What I Learned From a PhD Module in Machine Learning

 Three things converged during my time at SCÖ, a Swedish coordination association for vocational rehabilitation, that set the direction for this series.
+Each pointed toward the same underlying question: what does it take to build a computational system that can reason about a complex service domain - and what happens when nobody does the work of answering that question before the system is deployed?

 The second was the algorithm itself, and what it required.
 The Pathway Generator is a genetic algorithm: given a person's current situation (employment status, health conditions, prior interventions), it evolves candidate rehabilitation pathways across a fitness landscape, optimising toward a goal state (sustained employment, improved function).
-A PhD course in AI at Linköping University was teaching me, concurrently, to think in terms of state spaces and planning - the formal structure of languages like PDDL, where you define the objects that exist, the properties they have, the actions that can change them, and the goals you are trying to reach.
-The Pathway Generator's evolutionary approach encodes the domain differently from classical planning, but the structural requirement is the same: for the algorithm to operate in a new context, someone or something has to construct that context's formal domain - what counts as a relevant object, what states are possible, what transitions or pathways are legitimate, what constitutes a goal.
+For the algorithm to operate in a new context, someone has to construct that context's formal domain - what counts as a relevant entity, what states are possible, what transitions or pathways are legitimate, what constitutes a goal.
 At SCÖ, none of this existed.
 The algorithm's computational requirements made legible what had been absent all along: the design work that would make such a system possible.

-The third was my position as a service designer caught between these two problems - expected by different stakeholders to be variously a miracle worker, a technical fixer, an evangelist for innovation - and increasingly aware that the work I was actually doing bore little resemblance to what anyone had planned for.
+The third convergence was my position as a service designer caught between these two problems - expected by different stakeholders to be variously a miracle worker, a technical fixer, an evangelist for innovation - and increasingly aware that the work I was actually doing bore little resemblance to what anyone had planned for.
 I spent some months reverse-engineering the Pathway Generator's requirements, conducting a form of algorithm archaeology and applying the discipline of strong typing to its data structures, documenting the gaps between what had been promised and what was possible, producing concept maps and process diagrams that made things visible.
 The technoimaginary held together at high abstraction; the closer I looked at the material conditions, the more it dissolved.

-What Planning Presupposes
+What Domain Engineering Presupposes

 "Compact descriptions of state spaces serve as input to algorithms... algorithms directly operate on compact descriptions which allows automatic reasoning about the problem: reformulation, simplification, abstraction".

-Complexity, Reduction, and the State-Space Problem
+Complexity, Reduction, and the Problem Domain

 None of this should be surprising from a systems thinking perspective.
 The literature on complexity and wicked problems - Rittel and Webber's (1973) observation that the formulation of a wicked problem is the problem, Bronfenbrenner's (1979) nested ecological systems, Checkland's (1981) insistence that human activity systems resist the kind of clean decomposition that formal methods require - has long established that real-world service contexts do not reduce neatly to enumerable states and transitions.
-The Pathway Generator's state-space requirements are not just technically demanding.
+The Pathway Generator's domain engineering requirements are not just technically demanding.
 They are ontologically presumptuous - they assume that vocational rehabilitation can be adequately represented as a set of discrete states, transitions, and goals, when in practice it involves contested meanings, overlapping institutional jurisdictions, biopsychosocial complexity, and outcomes that different stakeholders define in incompatible ways.

 Planning and Design as Distinct Cognitive Activities